bihor/fp_masterquiz/Documentation/Configuration/Index.rst

 template.wrapQuizDesc2       string      Wrap for the quiz description.                  </h3>
 template.wrapTagName1        string      Wrap for the tag name.                          <h4>
 template.wrapTagName2        string      Wrap for the tag name.                          </h4>
-template.wrapQuestionTitle1  string      Wrap for the question title.                    <div class="mx-auto"><h4>
+template.wrapQuestionTitle1  string      Wrap for the question title.                    <legend><div class="mx-auto">
-template.wrapQuestionTitle2  string      Wrap for the question title.                    </h4></div>
+template.wrapQuestionTitle2  string      Wrap for the question title.                    </div></legend>
 template.wrapQuestionDesc1   string      Wrap for the question description.              <div class="mx-auto">
 template.wrapQuestionDesc2   string      Wrap for the question description.              </div>
 template.wrapDone1           string      Wrap for the done-msg at the final page.        <h4>